Baloch–Portuguese conflicts: Portuguese punitive expeditions

-In 1581, the Portuguese sent their first punitive expedition.
-Under Dom Luís de Almeida, the Portuguese attacked and devastated the coastal towns of Gwadar, Pasni, Tiz, and Kalmat.
+1581 expedition

+After the plunder of Muscat by Mir Ali Beg in 1581, Dom Luís de Almeida was ordered to follow him.
+However, he instead opted to take his own initiative and raided the Makran coast.

+After assembling a fleet, Almeida sailed for Pasni, a city that Couto described as "very lovely, and located on the open seacoast."
+Although many inhabitants had fled to the interior, Almeida's men sacked the city until nothing remained and then burned it, along with 47–50 longboats at the harbor.

+The fleet then sailed from Pasni to Gwadar.
+Anticipating the attack, the inhabitants had already fled, offering no resistance and allowing the Portuguese to freely collect prizes and supplies.

+Afterward, the fleet sailed to Tiz, where they carried out their final raid further east at Kalmat.
+This area was inhabited by a people distinct from the Baloch, whom Couto called the "Abindos, barbarous and ferocious people".

 The attack of 1581, which left a mark on the memory of the people of Balochistan for centuries to come, was probably the most brutal and atrocious.
 It was likely a punitive action against the coastal population who were providing help and provisions to Ottoman Turkish fleets.
-The Portuguese were then evacuated from the coasts of Makran in a decisive battle.

 In Balochi literature the ballads recount a series of land skirmishes and naval engagements, where in the final battle, Hammal Kalmati (or Hammal Jîhand) was defeated, captured, and deported to either Goa or Portugal.
 The Portuguese persuaded Hammal to adopt European customs and marry within their culture, which he refused.
 Efforts to secure his release failed, and he ultimately died captive.

 It is believed that after Hammal's capture, the Portuguese began ransacking the coastal towns of Makran.
 Pasni, Gwadar and Tiz were all again looted and burnt down in 1581.

-The other expeditions, taking place in 1585 and 1586, resulted in failure, particularly the 1585 expedition, led by Pedro Homem Pereira, ended in disaster.

-Raid on Pasni, 1583

-In 1583, forces led by the Malik of Makran successfully repelled a Portuguese raid on Pasni.
+Two years later, in 1583, forces led by the Malik of Makran successfully repelled a Portuguese attack on Pasni.